mongodb/mongodbatlas-cloudformation-resources/cfn-resources/network-container/README.md

 # MongoDB::Atlas::NetworkContainer

 ## Description
-This resource allows you to list and delete network containers, ONLY.
+This resource allows you to Create, Read, Update, List and Delete network containers.
-Network containers are required for network peering.
-With each Atlas Project having exactly 1 container per AWS region that will be peered with.
-The containers are provisioned dyanmically through the [Network Peering](../network-peering) resource.
-Direct use of this Resource Type is not expected, however it is included for completeness and supportability.

 ## Attributes & Parameters

 Please consult the [Resource Docs](docs/README.md)

 ## Unit Testing Locally

-The Network Container resource and it's companion [Network Peering](../network-peering) should be unit tested together.

 The local tests are integrated with the AWS `sam local` and `cfn invoke` tooling features: